Sonos soundbars are an excellent option for getting better audio from your TV.

 Regardless of which one there is, both will play on your Sonos soundbar.

-OK, so it won't be as good as the discrete channels of the multichannel version.
-But it's a quick and easy way of watching that movie that only has a DTS surround sound mix.
+OK, so it won’t be as good as the discrete channels of the multichannel version, but it’s a quick and easy way of watching a movie that only has a DTS surround sound mix.

 You might want to investigate the audio output settings for your DVD/Blu-ray player.
 Many players have an option to create a multichannel mix from a stereo signal.